NDIO-AI/shopify-store-clone/README.md

 ## 📧 Contact

-For any questions or feedback, please reach out to us at [your-email@example.com](mailto:your-email@example.com)
+For any questions or feedback, please reach out to us on our Discord server at Discord: https://discord.gg/NZyGKZuhDx
 ---

-Built with ❤️ by [Your Name/Team]
+Built with ❤️ by [NDIO ACQUISITIONS]